 There are many reasons why you may find it difficult to close a door:

 When a house is first built the timbers used in the construction are straight and rigid.
 The weight of the roof tiles, felting, plasterboards and all your possessions in the house causes some minor movement, this is a known issue and is called settling.
 Most new houses will experience at least some settling during the first two years after construction.
-If this has affected your property, you may find that some of the doors in your home now rub against the frame and are difficult to close.
+If this has affected your property, you may find that some of the doors in your home now rub against the frame or floor and are difficult to close.

-Damp and Humid Conditions
+Damp, Flooding and Humid Conditions